OER-Dev/docs/GDL_docs/documentation.md

 - Materials and components from Material-UI are used on parts of the portfolio
 - Machine learning - Apache Airflow with Cloud Composer, Postgresql and Python

-### OpenLrs.io and Topics.dev

-The future technical architecture of the GDL includes services that are in the early stages of development.

-OpenLrs.io is an API based microservice that collects user data from the GDL.
-These user data are structured as xAPI statements and stored in the OpenLrs.io repository.
-The first Machine Learning data pipeline is under development.

-Topics.dev is a microservice that provides endpoints with content structures used on the GDL.
-Curriculum alignment of content is in the roadmap for 2023 and will make it possible for governments to align content to their own curriculum.
-Topics.dev will be the foundation for the GDL work on curriculum alignment and topics structures in general.

 ## EduPix